 5. Are wheelchairs covered by Medicare or insurance?

 Yes, in many cases.
 Medicare Part B covers power-operated vehicles and manual wheelchairs that are medically necessary and prescribed by a doctor.
 Coverage criteria vary, so it is important to consult with your supplier and review the Centers for Medicare & Medicaid Services guidelines before purchasing.
+Call us before your physician appointment — we will walk you through exactly what documentation Medicare requires: 866-218-0902.

 6. What is a bariatric wheelchair?